FuelLabs/sway/docs/src/basics/built_in_types.md

 ## Compound Types

-_Compound types_ are types which group multiple values into one type.
+_Compound types_ are types that group multiple values into one type.
 In Sway, we have arrays and tuples.

 ## Tuple Types

 _note: tuples are a work in progress and are tracked by [this PR](https://github.com/FuelLabs/sway/pull/399)_

 A tuple is a general-purpose static-length aggregation of types.
-In more plain terms, a tuple is a single type which consists of an aggregate of zero or more types.
+In more plain terms, a tuple is a single type that consists of an aggregate of zero or more types.
 The internal types that make up a tuple, and the tuple's cardinality, define the tuple's type.
 Let's take a look at some examples.

 ```sway
 let x: (u64, u64) = (0, 0);